Ijma: In the Quran

-Another proof of Ijma from the Quran is in Sura Lukman (31:15) in which Allah mentions "and follow the way of those who turn to Me in devotion" Another proof of Ijma in the Quran is in Sura a Nisa (4:83) in which Allah mentions "And when they hear news of security or fear,1 they publicize it.
+Another proof of Ijma from the Quran is in Surah Luqman (31:15) in which Allah mentions "and follow the way of those who turn to Me in devotion" Another proof of Ijma in the Quran is in Sura an-Nisa (4:83) in which Allah mentions "And when they hear news of security or fear, they publicize it.
 Had they referred it to the Messenger or their authorities, those with sound judgment among them would have validated it.
 Had it not been for Allah’s grace and mercy, you would have followed Satan—except for a few."
 Some scholars have the opinion that Surah Al Fatihah verse 1:6 and 1:7 which Muslims read at least 17 times a day (in their 5 daily Salah) is also an indirect support of Ijma.